idiap/nvib/README.rst

 Nonparametric Variational Information Bottleneck (NVIB)
 ================================================================================================================

-[Paper_]
+[Paper1_][Paper2_]

 .. image:: figures/nvib_denoising.png

-The NVIB Python package containing the NVIB layer, KL divergence loss functions and the Denoising attention module.
-This is the package for the paper `A Variational AutoEncoder for Transformers with Nonparametric Variational Information Bottleneck`__
+The NVIB Python package containing the NVIB layer and the Denoising attention module.
+This is the package for the papers:

+- `A Variational AutoEncoder for Transformers with Nonparametric Variational Information Bottleneck <https://openreview.net/forum?id=6QkjC_cs03X>`_
+- `Learning to Abstract with Nonparametric Variational Information Bottleneck <https://arxiv.org/abs/2310.17284>`_

 Please cite the original authors for their work in any publication(s) that uses this work: